-Aupex develops a variety of lifelong learning projects particularly in relation to digital and social inclusion.
-They identified 3 different profiles in Extremadura, Spain: youth without basic qualification, young people with intermediate studies who can't find a job and youths who, after university, are not able to find a suitable job opportunity according to their education.
-They found that 90% of them live in rural areas.
-Through the 'Youth Employment Plan', Aupex provides information and supports digital skills training for youth, with an emphasis on co-creating and designing their own training, thereby promoting empowerment and resilience.
-They have now began developing a 'Digital Social Laboratory' through a group of 25 eFacilitators who are currently working on Slack to design the pilot activities.
+Aupex (Asociación de Universidades Populares de Extremadura) has developed a variety of lifelong learning projects, particularly in relation to digital and social inclusion.
+AUPEX identified three different profiles in Extremadura, Spain: youth without basic qualifications, young people with intermediate studies who can't find a job and youths who, after university, are not able to find a job opportunity that corresponds to their level of education.
+AUPEX found that 90% of young people live in rural areas.
+Through the Youth Employment Plan, Aupex provides information and supports digital skills training for youth, with an emphasis on co-creating and designing their own training, thereby promoting empowerment and resilience.
+They have now begun developing a Digital Social Laboratory with a group of 25 e-facilitators.